Arkonian Forest Park: Name

 The name of Arkonian Forest (Polish: Las Arkoński) refers to the Cape Arkona, located at the island of Rügen in Germany, place of worship of Svetovit, god in Slavic paganism.
 Prior to 1945, it was called Eckerberg Forrest (German: Eckerberger Wald), known after the estate of Eckerberg located in the area, which itself was named after the regional hill.

 Characteristics

 In the area is covered by the mixed forest, with tree species that include: pinus sylvestris, fagus sylvatica, Scots pine, European beech, silver birch, common alder, as weel as the oak and poplar trees.
 There are also various introduced species of trees such as European larch, and Douglas fir.

-The park is located in the Warszewo Hills, and include the Arkona Hill (70.3 m), and Sobótka Hill (c.
+The park is located in the Warszewo Hills, and includes Arkona Hill (70.3 m), and Sobótka Hill (c.
 70 m).
 Across the area flow several creeks, such as: Arkonka, Kijanka, Osówka, Żabiniec, Zielonka, and others.
 It also include a few lakes and ponds such as: Cichy Staw, Głuszec, Goplana Lake, Górny Staw, Mermaid Ponds.
-Historically, there was also lake Świtezianka, which eventually dried out, and was build over by the Arkonka swimming pool complex.
+Historically, there was also lake Świtezianka, which eventually dried out, and was built over by the Arkonka swimming pool complex.